gflarity/interview/README.md

 curl https://sh.rustup.rs -sSf | sh
 ```

-We need to use an old version of Rust:
+To use an old version of Rust:

 ```
 rustup toolchain install 1.36.0